10-Year-Old Shot In Suspected Drive-By In Pomona

 POMONA (CBSLA) — A 10-year-old boy was hit by a stray bullet in Pomona Sunday afternoon in what appears to have been a mistake during a drive-by shooting.

-The boy was hit in the shoulder at about 2:50 p.m. on the 1100 block of Cornelia Street near the 10 Fwy.-CA-71 interchange.
+The boy, who was standing outside his home with his family, was hit in the shoulder at about 2:50 p.m. on the 1100 block of Cornelia Street near the 10 Fwy.-CA-71 interchange.
+According to witnesses, a compact car drove up and a passenger exited the vehicle, shooting in the boy’s direction.

-Police arrived at the scene after neighbors reported gunshots.
-They later received a call saying a boy was in the hospital with a gunshot wound.
-The boy was in stable condition.
+“There was no due regard for anyone’s safety.
+It was in broad daylight.
+It was obvious that there were other people in front of the house,” said Pomona Police Sgt.
+Jon Edson.

+The boy’s family took him to a local hospital where we was listed in stable condition.
+He has since been transported to Children’s Hospital Los Angeles.

 Anyone with information regarding the shooting is urged to call the Pomona Police tip line at (909)620-2085 or submit a tip anonymously at (800)222-TIPS (8477).